Lebanon crisis: hundreds killed and more than 90,000 displaced as fighting escalates

 Lebanon is hosting approximately 1.5 million Syrian refugees.
 Since the violence in Lebanon escalated, there has been an increase in the number of returnees and refugees into Syria.

-As of 26 September, an estimated 39,645 people crossed from Lebanon to Syria at the four main border crossings.
+It is estimated that 460,000 Lebanese and Syrian nationals who had been living in Lebanon, have crossed from Lebanon to Syria.
 The Syrian Arab Red Crescent (SARC) has been responding to the arrival of Lebanese and Syrian families returning to Syria amidst the ongoing crisis.

-SARC volunteers and staff are actively providing medical care, first aid, and essential relief services, including distributing 3,000 bottles of water, 1,000 transit meals, 400 meals, and 200 blankets at key crossings.
+SARC volunteers and staff are actively providing medical care, first aid, and essential relief services, including distributing 263,000 bottles of water, 187,000 instant food items, 62,000 mattresses, and 104,000 blankets at key crossings.

 Read more